-Bipolar disorder: This disorder is also characterized by wide fluctuations in mood, behavior, and sleep.
+Bipolar disorder: This disorder is also characterized by wide fluctuations in mood and behavior.
 However, in borderline personality disorder, mood and behavior change rapidly in response to stressors, especially interpersonal ones, whereas in bipolar disorder, moods are more sustained and less reactive and people often have significant changes in energy and activity.

 Histrionic personality disorder or narcissistic personality disorder: Patients with either of these disorders can be attention-seeking and manipulative, but patients with borderline personality disorder also see themselves as bad and feel empty.
 Some patients meet criteria for more than one personality disorder.

 Depressive disorders and anxiety disorders: These disorders can be distinguished from borderline personality disorder based on the negative self-image, insecure attachments, and sensitivity to rejection that are prominent features of borderline personality disorder and are usually absent in patients with a mood or anxiety disorder.

 Many disorders in the differential diagnosis of borderline personality disorder coexist with it.

 General treatment of borderline personality disorder is the same as that for all personality disorders.

 Identifying and treating coexisting disorders is important for effective treatment of borderline personality disorder.

 The main treatment for borderline personality disorder is psychotherapy.

 Many psychotherapeutic interventions are effective in reducing suicidal behaviors, ameliorating depression, and improving function in patients with this disorder.